 There were no loans accounted for under the fair value option that were 90 days or more past due and still accruing interest as of December 31, 2023 or December 31, 2022.
 As of December 31, 2023, there were 98 loans, totaling \$0.2 million accounted for under the fair value option that were on nonaccrual.
 As of December 31, 2022, there were 145 loans, totaling \$0.1 million accounted for under the fair value option that were on nonaccrual.
-During the year ended December 31, 2023, the Company recorded net charge-offs of \$1.7 million on loans accounted for under the fair value option to Net loss on loans accounted for under the fair value option on the Consolidated Statements of Income.
+During the year ended December 31, 2023, the Company recorded net charge-offs of \$1.7 million on loans accounted for under the fair value option the Consolidated Statements of Income.
 During the year ended December 31, 2022, the Company recorded an immaterial amount of charge-offs on loans accounted for under the fair value option.